learn-co-curriculum/react-ts-typescript-configuration/README.md

    use a very important part of Angular, which is the ability to decorate our code with annotations.
 We will cover that in more details in later sections.

+## Set Up for the Following Lessons

+Now that we know how to initialize a TypeScript project and utilize its very helpful watch mode, we can start learning about the language's actual features.
+Let's set up a directory where we can practice everything we will learn in this section.

+Create a directory called `ts-practice` and initialize it as a TypeScript project.
+Within the directory, create two sub-folders, one named `src` and the other `dist`.
-Here is a simplified, base version of `tsconfig.json` that we can use to compile the few examples we will cover in the rest of this section:
+Replace your `tsconfig.json` with this simplified, base version that we can use to compile the few examples we will cover in the rest of this section:

 ```json
 {